alisnichenko/tweet-bias-detection/README.md

 Twitter's #Codechella submission for bias detection in tweets using Python and RNNs.

 # Overview
-We are a team of 2, working on the Twitter's #Codechella project.
+We are a team of 2, working on Twitter's #Codechella project.
 Hopefully, we will present a project that works, tackles a problem, and innovative enough to be recognized by Twitter Engineers.
-Good luck to us, huh.
+Good luck to us!

 # Technologies used (tentative)
 Here is a list of technologies that are going to be utilized in the project: